PT-ankle

 Accelerated Defined

-This approach allows completion of the DPT degree requirements in two years (versus the traditional three) while still meeting the established timing and content standards set by the Commission on Accreditation in Physical Therapy Education (CAPTE).
+This approach allows completion of the DPT degree requirements in seven semesters (versus the traditional three years, nine semesters) while meeting the established timing and content standards set by the Commission on Accreditation in Physical Therapy Education (CAPTE).

 Hybrid Defined